dogweather/forkful/content/en/swift/testing-and-debugging/using-an-interactive-shell-repl.md

 weight: 34
 ---

-## What & Why?
-Using an interactive shell, or a Read-Eval-Print Loop (REPL), lets you code interactively.
-Programmers use it to test Swift snippets quickly, debug, or learn the language.

 ## How to:
 Invoke REPL by opening a terminal and running `swift`.
 Type code directly and hit Enter to run it.
 Here's a taste: